SAP-samples/workzone-content-package-templates/card/README.md

-# Template for 'UI Integration Card' repository
+# SAP Work Zone - UI Integration Card Project

 ## Using this template
 Create a new git project and copy the content of this folder into the repository.